oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/sql-command.png "")

 2. Copy and paste the following *CREATE TABLE* statement in the code editor.
 You will then use APEX Assistant to generate a package that handles insert, update, and delete operations for the events table.
+Also CREATE TABLE DDL command can be obtained from the Object Browser.

     ```
     <copy>